Vital Records Online

 Order with confidence

-Learn how to order Connecticut Death Certificates from the Connecticut Department of Public Health (CTDPH).
+Learn how to order Connecticut Death Certificate from the Connecticut Department of Public Health (CTDPH).
 The standard processing time is currently 12 to 13 weeks.
 The state fee for certified copies of death records is $20.00 each.
 Authorized individuals who can order include the certificate holder, immediate family members, and authorized third parties.

 You can order a Connecticut death certificate through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the CTDPH for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the Connecticut Department of Public Health (CTDPH) by following the specific steps and meeting certain requirements.
 To ensure a smooth application process, confirm and review the eligibility criteria, requirements, and the total costs and processing time.

 Person ordering a death certificate with a phone using VRO